 Yoghurt has always been one of the more popular dairy products in China.
-Sales are expected to jump 18% to RMB 122 billion in 2017.
+The value of the Chinese yoghurt market for 2017 is estimated at RMB 89 bln.
 An important reason is that it is easier to digest by people with lactose intolerance.
 Yoghurt is also less ‘creamy’ in taste that liquid milk, and lacks the alien smell of most Western cheeses.

 However, even though a large variety of yoghurts is available in the local supermarkets, Chinese consumers have started to grow bored with the relatively sweet and rather liquid products.

 To counter the demand for a new type of yoghurt, a number of Chinese dairy companies started launching more viscous products a year and a half ago, resembling products like Greek yoghurt or quark.
 In fact, Yili (Inner Mongolia) has launched a Greek yoghurt early 2016 (see photo).
 They are market as ‘old yoghurt’, trying to create a ‘traditional’ image; yoghurt as it originally used to be.

 Huishan Dairy (Liaoning) has launched a type of Russian yoghurt early 2017, branded Wolingka.

 After so many food safety incidents, an investigative journalist of the Beijing Evening News purchased old and regular yoghurt of three leading brands, to compare the ingredients used in each product, as listed on the packaging.
 He has furthermore interviewed a number of experts in this field.